 Reimbursement – Payment to participants to ensure that they are not put at a direct, or indirect, financial disadvantage for the time and inconvenience of participation in research.
 Direct expenses refer to the costs incurred, and indirect expenses refer to losses that arise, because of research participation.

-Research – An undertaking intended to extend knowledge through a disciplined inquiry or systematic investigation.
+Research – An undertaking intended to extend knowledge through a disciplined inquiry and/or systematic investigation.

 Research agreement – A document that serves as a primary means of clarifying and confirming mutual expectations and, where appropriate, commitments between researchers and communities.